|Updated by||Laura Henderson|

-You do not need a prescription for Cetirizine Tablets, however you will be asked to complete a short medical questionnaire by your Chemist-4-U pharmacist before we can take your order.
+You do not need a prescription for Cetirizine Tablets, however, you will be asked to complete a short medical questionnaire by your Chemist-4-U pharmacist before we can take your order.
 This includes some simple questions that all pharmacies legally are required to ask before supplying this kind of product.
 This helps our pharmacy team to be sure that this product is the best choice for you.

 If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.
 Cetirizine 10mg tablets should be avoided in pregnant women.
 Accidental use of the drug by a pregnant woman should not produce any harmful effects on the foetus.
 Nevertheless, the medicine should only be administered if necessary and after medical advice.
 Cetirizine passes into breast milk; therefore, you should not take Cetirizine during breastfeeding unless you have contacted your doctor.

 There has been no clinical evidence to suggest that cetirizine tablets will impair your attention, alertness, or driving capabilities after you take them at the recommended dose.
-However, you should take note of you how feel after taking this product if you plan on driving or using and machinery or tools.
+However, you should take note of you how are feeling after taking this product if you plan on driving or using any machinery or tools.
 If you are sensitive to these tablets, drink alcohol, or take more tablets than you are supposed to, you might find that this product can make you feel drowsy or affect your attention or reactions.
 If this happens to you, do not attempt to drive, use tools or machinery.